 The stress also can constrict the blood vessel, making it more challenging for the nutrients in the blood to get to the hair follicles, improving beard circulation in the process.

 Stress can be divided into short and long-term stress.
 Everyone often experiences daily or short-term stress.

 Men who are trying to grow a thicker beard may find it especially harmful because it disrupts their sleep patterns.
 Not getting enough sleep directly affects your facial hair, making it more challenging to grow thicker.

 Long-term stress lasts an extended period and can be even more harmful in disabling your beard to grow thicker.

 Start with meditation and let that stress simply melt away.
 You will be amazed at how much your facial hair will improve after you work at eliminating any stress from your life.

-Getting 5 hours of sleep can reduce your testosterone production by a staggering 15%, which in turn can result in those patchy areas throughout your beard that never seem to fill in.
+Getting 5 hours of sleep can reduce your testosterone production by a staggering 15%, which in turn can result in those patchy beard areas throughout your facial hair that never seem to fill in.

 Some of the foods you should incorporate into your diet are eggs, nuts, and kale.
-These will increase testosterone production and give your beard that luxurious thicker appearance.
+These will increase testosterone production and give your beard a luxurious thicker appearance.